Jury Finds Nintendo Wii Infringes Dallas Inventor's Patent, Awards $10 Million

 Re: (Score:2)

-But they didn't invent it (Score:2, Informative)
+But they didn't invent it (Score:5, Informative)

 Read the patent, its a sensor they didn't invent, connected to a processor they didn't invent, attached to a body to detect falls.